Printer Problems – SAG

 The panel error:

-You have to power it off and power it on again.
-(If it says ‘Press check mark and print final page’ do that first then power the printer off) The Power Button is on the lower left side on the front.
+You have to power the printer off and power it on again.
+(If it says ‘Press check mark and print final page’ do that first then power the printer off) The Power Button is on the lower left side on the front of the printer.

 NOTE: The printers always take 4 minutes to fully reset and begin printing again.